Gigya Acquired by SAP

 You will then be presented with the following screen:

 Fill in your desired database Name and other desired settings, then click the Create button.

-Now you'll need to connect your database with your Client.
-In the Clients tab of your database settings, find the Client you created under the Clients Using This Connection heading and toggle it to the "on" position.
-Your Client and database are now connected.
+Now you'll need to connect your database with your Application.
+In the Applications tab of your database settings, find the Client you created under the Applications Using This Connection heading and toggle it to the "on" position.
+Your Application and database are now connected.

 Export Gigya Users

 The user export must be done from your Gigya account.
 Each Gigya customer has different needs, so the user data that will be exported may adhere to different schema.
 Auth0 expects a specific user schema.
 You can view Auth0's user schema in detail here.